HTML5 Video Browser Compatibility

-Most of modern versions of web browsers support HTML5 video feature.
+Most modern versions of web browsers support HTML5 video features.
 However, at the moment the main issue is the lack of agreement especially with video codecs and different type of formats.

 The following table explains which formats are supported:

-You can also check which video formats are supported in different browsers in the following link:
+You can also check which video formats are supported in different browsers.

 Fallback if video is not supported